 Sometimes, there’s this “Eureka!” moment — that one in a billion — that sweeps us off our feet and transforms society.
 Just think of the transistor, the internal combustion engine, the atom, the theory of evolution, even the freakin’ wheel.
 It’s difficult to imagine the world today sans these amazing discoveries and great works of science.
-There’s so much we take for granted today, so from time to time it’s nice to sit back and take a crash course in history.
+There’s so much we take for granted today, so from time to time, it’s nice to sit back and take a crash course in history.
 Don’t worry, I’m not here to bore you with too many words.
-Instead, we’ll dive deep into some of the most interesting moments in the history of science, human ingenuity and nature.
+Instead, we’ll dive deep into some of the most interesting moments in the history of science, human

-You have WEARBEARD, an artist from Madrid, to thank for these well thought illustrations.
+You have WEARBEARD, an artist from Madrid, to thank for these well-thought illustrations.
 The works were commissioned by the Fundación Española para la Ciencia y Tecnología (FECYT) and distributed by SINC.

 “What kind of reactions?
 That’s a good question, I’ve never really thought about it.
 I guess I just want them to like the piece.
 Sometimes that would mean smiling, when it’s a funny or cute piece, but other times it would mean getting a bit frightened or confused by an idea that has a dark feeling, sometimes I like to do that too.
 But most importantly I want them, the audience, to learn something.
 But then again, that doesn’t have anything to do with me, but with the editors of the project who make such a great work selecting the topics,” said WEARBEARD for ZME Science, when asked what kind of reactions he was expecting to get.